 Taking early retirement.
 That’s not always by choice.
 Health concerns and job loss sometimes make it unavoidable.
 But some people do retire earlier than they should.

-This may be because they simply don’t want to wait, particularly when they can start collecting Social Security at age 62.
-But that also means they’ll get 75% of the Social Security retirement benefit they would have received if they had waited until age 66.
-Retire at age 70, and you’ll get 132% of that benefit.3
+This may be because you don’t want to wait, particularly when you can start collecting Social Security at age 62.
+But that also means you’ll receive only 70% of the Social Security retirement amount you would have received if you had waited until age 67 (assuming you were born 1960 or later).
+Retire at age 70, and you’ll get 124% of that benefit.4

 In other words, while taking your Social Security benefits early means you get your money sooner, it also means less income per month for the rest of your life.
 And by retiring early, you’ll also be withdrawing sooner from your other retirement accounts.